Haitian conflict: Background

-Since the 1950s, armed groups have been firmly established in Haiti.
-This process began with the establishment of the Tonton Macoute paramilitaries by the dictatorship led by president François Duvalier, used to violently suppress dissidents.
-After the dictatorship ended with the removal of president Jean-Claude Duvalier (François' son) from power in 1986, violence continued.
-The Tonton Macoute were disbanded, but never disarmed and thus reorganized as far-right vigilantes.
-Haitian political actors continued to employ armed groups to defend their interests, manipulate elections and suppress public unrest.
-In 1994, President Jean-Bertrand Aristide outlawed pro-Duvalier armed groups and disbanded the Haitian Army, but that did not solve the issue, as again, there was no disarmament.
+In 1994, President Jean-Bertrand Aristide outlawed pro-Duvalier armed groups and disbanded the Haitian Army, but that did not solve the issue, as again there was no disarmament.
 Thus, ex-soldiers and ex-militiamen further swelled the ranks of unofficial militant factions.
 From 1994 to 2004, a de facto anti-Arisitide insurgency took place in Port-au-Prince, as ex-soldiers attacked the government.
 In response to the chaos, youth set up self-defense groups, called chimères, which were supported by the police and the government to shore up its position.
 Receiving de facto state support from Aristide's Fanmi Lavalas party, the youth gangs took control of entire communes and became increasingly independent-minded.
 U.S. diplomat Daniel Lewis Foote argued, "Aristide started [the gangs] on purpose in the early 1980s, as a voice, as a way to get some power [for ordinary Haitians], [...] and they morphed over the years."